jforrest602/projects/MYDFIR_30Day_Challenege_Part6.md

 It is important to take note of the process GUID here, if it is available, because it can be used to track down related activities.
 A quick search returns promising results like original file name, command line input, parent user, parent image, and process ID.
 <img width="962" alt="Day28-2-6" src="https://github.com/user-attachments/assets/753ff83f-e656-43d9-9a8c-648be5e869fe" />

+Another good practice is to utilize the process ID and parent process ID to look for any processes spawned from the parent process.